aManNamedTed/windows-music-library/README.md

 Oak](https://github.com/aManNamedTed/16th-Oak), where I made a small melody in the opening scene of the game by referencing [this resource](https://pages.mtu.edu/~suits/notefreqs.html).
 I also screenshotted the reference and stored it in the [img](img) directory in case the reference is renamed or deleted.

 The hope is to open-source this library to others to play around with and make their own music.
+Music making at your own discretion!
 Happy composing!

 ## Compatibility